moremorefor/PhotoshopTinyPatch/README.md

 Apply text layers content to layers name.

 ### CreateImagesWithSerialNumbers
-Create images with serial numbers from input dialog's number.
-It requires a text layer.
+Create images with serial numbers from input dialog's number. <del>It requires a text layer.</del>

 ### CreateTiledObject
 Tiling the selected layer.